Policies

 - Emory sets her fees to be affordable to most and commensurate with professional fees for psychotherapy and parent consulting in the Washington, D.C. area.

-- Most sessions are one hour in length.
+- Most sessions are one hour (60 minutes) in length, and the fee is $150.

 Payment: